uniwebcms/component-library-template/README.md

 -   **Windows**: `winget install --id Cloudflare.cloudflared`
 -   **Linux**: [Cloudflare Package Repository ↗](https://pkg.cloudflare.com/)

-> 🗒 Psst... you can also use a permanent tunnel URL if you prefer.
+> 🗒 You can also use [VS Code Port Forwarding](https://code.visualstudio.com/docs/editor/port-forwarding), or a permanent tunnel URL if you prefer.
 For instance, you can set up a [Cloudflare named tunnel](https://developers.cloudflare.com/pages/how-to/preview-with-cloudflare-tunnel/) or a [Pagekite tunnel](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/pagekite.md).
 If you go this route, just remember to set the `TUNNEL_URL` property in your `.env.dev` file to the tunnel's URL.

-## 🛠️ Build Locally

-This project uses [Node.js 18](https://nodejs.org/en/download/package-manager) with [Yarn 4.1](https://yarnpkg.com/) as package manager.
-If you already have Node.js, Yarn, and a code editor like VS Code installed, you're good to go!
-If not, don't sweat it – just [configure the development toolchain](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/dev_toolchain.md) first.

-If you are a VS Code user, you're in luck!
-There's a handy "Start Dev Environment" task configured under `.vscode/tasks.json`.
-You can run it using the Command Palette or the keyboard shortcut (`Ctrl+Shift+B` or `Cmd+Shift+B` on macOS).

-If you need, or prefer, to start the scripts manually, no worries!
-Just open up 2 different terminals and run:
+#### Getting Started

+You will need two terminals: one to run your library's hosting server, and one to watch the library for changes.

-1. **Install packages and start web server with a tunnel**<br> `yarn && yarn serve -tunnel`
+1. **Terminal 1: Install packages and start web server with a tunnel**
+   `yarn && yarn serve --tunnel`
-2. **Watch for code changes**<br> `yarn watch`
+2. **Terminal 2: Watch for code changes**
+   `yarn watch`

-**Note:** The web server will serve files from the `build_dev` folder.
+The web server will serve files from the `build_dev` folder.
 Initially, this folder will have a single file named `quick-tunnel.txt` containing the URL of the current [Cloudflare quick tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/do-more-with-tunnels/trycloudflare/) pointing to http://localhost:3005.
 The quick tunnel URL changes every time the server starts and looks like `https://[tunnel-sub-domain].trycloudflare.com`.

 The watch script will build a bundle of JavaScript files in dev mode and save them to the `build_dev/[module-name]` subfolder.
 The default module name is `StarterLibrary`.
 All source files under the `src` folder are watched for changes, and the target bundles are rebuilt as needed.

-**⚠ Important**: If you add (or remove) components to your libraries, you need to stop the `yarn watch` (CTRL-C) and start it again so that it loads the latest list of available components.

-The watch script output will give you the URL to connect your test website with your dev environment.
+The watch script output will give you the URL to connect your test website with your dev environment:

 ```bash
 PUBLIC URL: https://[tunnel-sub-domain].com/StarterLibrary